Opioids for Chronic Aches & Pains

 - Ask for his or her opinion of what you should do.

 Consider refusing a prescription from any doctor who does not show awareness of the risks — but those are getting rare these days, of course.
-If anything, the opposite problem is now looming: doctors are so aware of the problems that they don’t want to deal with opioids at all.
+If anything, the opposite problem is now looming: doctors are so hyper-aware of the issues that they don’t want to deal with opioids at all.
+And, in many cases, their hands are actually tied by policy.

 It’s getting harder to find doctors that will help with getting off opioids